xenoken/QuickRest/README.md

 # QuickRest

-The Simplest and quickest way to create and send REST requests.
+The simplest and quickest way to build and send REST requests.

 ## Getting Started